piomin/spring-boot-logging/readme.md

 <dependency>
   <groupId>com.github.piomin</groupId>
   <artifactId>reactive-logstash-logging-spring-boot-starter</artifactId>
-  <version>2.0.1</version>
+  <version>2.0.3</version>
 </dependency>
 ```

 By default, the library is enabled, but tries to locate Logback configuration inside your application to settings for Logstash appender.
 If such appender won’t be found, the library uses Spring Boot default logging configuration, which does not include Logstash appender.
-To force it use auto-configured appender definition inside library we have to set property logging.logstash.enabled to `true`.
+To force it use auto-configured appender definition inside library we have to set property `logging.logstash.enabled` to `true`.
 ```
 logging.logstash:
   enabled: true
-  url: 192.168.99.100:5000
+  url: loki.example.com:5000
 ```

 ## Manual add jar to pom.xml

-Add `reactive-logstash-logging-spring-boot-starter-2.0.1.pom` to `${basedir}/dependencies`
+Add `reactive-logstash-logging-spring-boot-starter-2.0.3.pom` to `${basedir}/dependencies`

-Add `pom.xml` to `${basedir}/dependencies` and rename to `reactive-logstash-logging-spring-boot-starter-1.4.0.RELEASE.pom`
+Add `pom.xml` to `${basedir}/dependencies` and rename to `reactive-logstash-logging-spring-boot-starter-2.0.3.pom`

 Add this script to `pom.xml` in plugins section.